Travis Richter: The Color of Violence (2002–2003, 2006–present)

 Richter formed grindcore band The Color of Violence with future members of From First to Last, including current guitarist and vocalist Matt Good and drummer Derek Bloom, as well as former bassist Joe Antillion, and his friend Chad Crews on guitar.
-The band started as a full-time band from 2002 to 2003, but the all of the members, except for Crews, decided to focus on From First to Last.
+The band started as a full-time band from 2002 to 2003, but all of the members, except for Crews, decided to focus on From First to Last.
 However, in 2006, Richter and Bloom decided to restart the band as a two-man duo, with Richter under the alias of Guy Nucleosity and Bloom went under the alias of Glitch Killgasm.
 The two released their debut full-length album, Youthanize, on April 7, 2009.
 The band said that "[Youthanize] may not be groundbreaking, and it may not sell any copies, but we tried to be ourselves and experiment, and we're all really happy with the way it turned out..."

-In 2008, Richter helped produced post-hardcore group I Set My Friends On Fire's debut album, You Can't Spell Slaughter Without Laughter, along with main producer Lee Dyess of Earthsound Recordings and additional production with former band member Nabil Moo.
+In 2008, Richter helped produce post-hardcore group I Set My Friends On Fire's debut album, You Can't Spell Slaughter Without Laughter, along with main producer Lee Dyess of Earthsound Recordings and additional production with former band member Nabil Moo.
 The band recorded their second album with Dyess in early to mid-2010, but several factors, including Moo leaving the band, pushed production to Los Angeles, California where Richter ultimately produced the album in late 2010 to early 2011.
 This album, entitled Astral Rejection was released on June 21, 2011.